September 7, 2015 – May 27, 2016

 Marquetry, which introduces the decorative use of veneer to create images and patterns.
 (1 week)

-Bending, in which students explore steam and laminate bending, as well as other curve-forming techniques.
+Curves, in which students explore steam and laminate bending, as well as other curve-forming techniques.
 Each student designs and builds a project with curved components.
 (5 weeks)

 Turning, where students learn spindle work for making furniture components and faceplate turning for making ornaments, bowls, and platters.
 (1 week)